Young and Free NYC

 Brooklyn Children's Museum

-Spend a few hours at this Crown Heights institution, home to almost 30,000 artifacts and objects (plus fish and a 20-foot python) with an emphasis on hands-on learning.
-There's even a special exhibition for children under 5—a testament to the museum's education-for-all-ages mentality.
+Spend a few hours at this Crown Heights institution, home to around 30,000 artifacts and objects (plus a few live creatures) with an emphasis on hands-on learning.
+There's even a special section, Totally Tots, for children 5 and under—a testament to the museum's education-for-all-ages mentality.

 Children's Museum of Manhattan